Skip to main content

 If you haven’t made a choice about how you’d like your contributions to be invested, your contributions with TelstraSuper have been invested in the default investment approach for the VAA.
 Following transfer to Aware Super, if you don’t make an investment choice, your contributions will be invested in the Aware Super Lifecycle approach (see FAQ below for more information).

 You’ll be able to switch how your funds are invested in Aware Super from 11 May 2026.
-No investment switches will be processed effective from 4pm on 24 April 2026 to 11 May 2026.
 Aware Super has a wider range of investment options for you to choose from, including Indexed and Socially Conscious options.

 Like TelstraSuper, Aware Super use a lifecycle investment approach as their default offering.
 If your VAA is invested in the default investment arrangement for your age, this is where your funds will be invested when your account transfers to Aware Super.